omec-project/pfcpsim/README.md

 ![Alt text](docs/images/schema.svg?raw=true "schema")

 ## Example
-In the following example we will borrow the `mock-up4` environment, from [upf-epc repository](https://github.com/omec-project/upf-epc/tree/master/test/integration).
+In the following example we will borrow `mock-up4` environment, from [upf-epc repository](https://github.com/omec-project/upf-epc/tree/master/test/integration).
-Using mock-up4's `docker-compose` will create a pfcp agent container listening on `0.0.0.0:8805`:
+Using mock-up4's `docker-compose.yml` will create a pfcp agent container listening on `0.0.0.0:8805`:

 1. Build the container locally (You can skip this once docker image is published by the CI):
 ```bash